hodiete/dfs/README.md

 );
 ```

-Then you can run each of these commands in order:
+Then, after deleting the vendor folder, you can run each of these commands in order:

 ```
-fin exec composer nuke
 fin exec composer install
 fin exec vendor/acquia/blt/bin/blt setup
 ```